Department of the Visual Arts

 Equivalent Course(s): ARTV 24004

 ARTV 34118.
-The Score.
+Scores and Graphic Performance.
 100 Units.

 The performance score is a visual/textual work unto itself.
 Scores also provide performers and audiences with a language to understand the work.
 In this way, scores are documents of performative world-building while at the same time offering pathways into those worlds.
 This is a course about producing writing, drawing, and trace-making for the purpose of some other action - the performance of some unknown.
 Students will consider, in particular, how diasporic artists and writers have used writing, drawing, and mark-making as tools for inhabiting and re-enlivening performances of the past, theoretical performances, and those performances difficult to transcribe or translate.
 Students will have several opportunities over the course of the term to create and perform scores including their own in various media.